MyraxByte/react-vite-template/README.md

 # Frontend Template (React, Vite, TypeScript)
-Frontent template for big applications
+Template for creating a big frontend project with React, Vite, TypeScript, and other useful libraries.

 ## Contents